 I know, right?

-Putting greens obviously don’t belong in broom closets, but here are things that do:
+A putting green obviously doesn’t belong in a broom closet, but here are things that do:

 - Brooms (duh)